spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 ### Required DNS A Record for the OIDC Discovery Provider IP Address

 The SPIRE OIDC Discovery Provider provides a URL to the location of the discovery document specified by the OIDC protocol.
 After starting the spire-oidc service you'll need to configure a DNS A record to point to the external IP address of that service.
 In the YAML files set up for this tutorial, replace MY\_DISCOVERY\_DOMAIN with the FQDN of the planned DNS hostname.
-The FQDN value for MY\_DISCOVERY\_DOMAIN does not need to correspond to an existing FQDN on your network.
+The FQDN value for MY\_DISCOVERY\_DOMAIN does not need to correspond to an existing domain on your network.
 It is specific to the Kubernetes environment.

-To get the external IP address required for the A record, you will need to proceed through the following steps until you start the spire-oidc service and verify the external IP address in the section [Verify That spire-oidc has an External Service Address](#verify-that-spireoidc-has-an-external-service-address).
+To get the external IP address required for the A record, you will need to proceed through the steps in this tutorial until you start the spire-oidc service and verify the external IP address in the section [Verify That spire-oidc has an External Service Address](#verify-that-spireoidc-has-an-external-service-address).
 The DNS A record should take the following form:

 ```console
 MY_DISCOVERY_DOMAIN          A        EXTERNAL-IP for spire-oidc service